alessandrocandolini/android-app.g8/README.markdown

 # android-app.g8

-Opinionated [Giter8](https://www.foundweekends.org/giter8/) template for personal projects involving native Android development in Kotlin.
-There no attempt at making this close to mainstream industry standards (quite the opposite!)
+Opinionated [Giter8](https://www.foundweekends.org/giter8/) template to generate native Android projects in Gradle/Kotlin.
+Used primarily for personal projects.
+No attempt has been made to adhere to Android development industry standards (quite the opposite!)

+## Why Giter8?

 [Giter8](https://www.foundweekends.org/giter8/) is a template engine written in the [Scala programming language](https://www.scala-lang.org/), integrated in the Scala build tool ([sbt](https://www.scala-sbt.org/)) and powered by [StringTemplate](https://www.stringtemplate.org/).
 There are plenty of templating tools available (eg, [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) or [jinjia](https://jinja.palletsprojects.com/) in python, etc) but I've found g8 particularly handy: it has limitations but it tries to encourage a declarative approach to templates.
 No familiarity with Scala is needed to use or even contribute to the template.

-## How to run it
+## How to run the template

-Requirements: either [sbt](https://www.scala-sbt.org/) or [g8](https://www.foundweekends.org/giter8/) must be installed in the system.
+Requirements: either [sbt](https://www.scala-sbt.org/) or [g8](https://www.foundweekends.org/giter8/).
 One option to install `sbt` is not use an ephemeral `nix` shell:
 ```bash
 nix-shell -p sbt
 ```